rust-lang/rfcs/text/0000-error-display.md

     implement `error_fmt` instead of `Display`.

  3. For example, macro packages like `thiserror` release a major version:

-      a. newer MSRV
+      1. newer MSRV
-      b. implement `error_fmt` (as per 2.)
+      2. implement `error_fmt` (as per 2.)
-      b. fail to compile if a provided format error string includes the error's source.
+      3. fail to compile if a provided format error string includes the error's source.

  4. In the 2024 edition,